Grilled Potato Salad Moroccan Style

 Want to up your potato salad “game” this summer?
-A flavor boost from the grilled new potatoes, and the creamy harissa yogurt and preserved lemon is sure to make Grilled Potato Salad Moroccan Style your new favorite side dish for warm weather holidays, picnics, and lazy Saturdays on the patio with the grill going!
+This Grilled Moroccan Potato Salad gets a flavor boost from the grilled new potatoes, and the creamy harissa yogurt and preserved lemon sauce is sure to make Moroccan-inspired potato salad your new favorite side dish for warm weather holidays, picnics, and lazy Saturdays on the patio with the grill going!

 👩🏻🍳 Tamara Talks – Recipe Inspiration